 The assessment of a possible failure can then be carried out using suitable software for these two material groups.
 The operating load or legal requirement against which design must be carried out varies depending on the application.
 In questions of safety, it is often a matter of short-term misuse loads, but in questions of quality, it is more a matter of long-term or cyclical behavior.

-These questions can ultimately be answered with the S-Life software with the FKM (for metals) and Plastics (for plastics) modules.
+These questions can ultimately be answered with S-Life FKM (for metals) and Plastics (for plastics).

 For BERG's existing and new construction tools, quality and customer satisfaction will continue to be the drivers for holistic product development, including simulation wherever possible.